antholeole/wit-football/tutorial.md

 > 1. How many players are on the New England Revolution?
 > 2. What is the count of players on the New England Revolution?
-> 3. On the New England Revolution, how many players are there?
+> 3. On the Revs, how many players are there?

-And know that the *intent* of the question is return the value of: `teams["New England Revolution"].players.length.` For a program, though, parsing that query that would be pretty hard.
+And know that the goal of the question is to get the player count for the New England Revolutions.
+For a program, though, parsing that query that would be pretty hard.
 Sure, we can take that sentence and check if it contains the string "New England Revolution," but how will we know that we're asking for the player count?
 If we check for `sentence.includes('count'),` then the third or first wouldn't process correctly.
 If we do `sentence.includes('count') || sentence.includes('how many'),` then a query like "How many goals does Manchester United score on average per game?" would give you the player count.

 > You could get more and more specific with your `sentence.includes()` statements, but even a novice
 > programmer can tell that we can very quickly get messy, branching code.